drtonyr/carbonTaxBackstop/docs/README.md

 This work assumes that the UK can implement a carbon tax and that the revenues raised can be used to sequester carbon such that we achieve neurality.
 Analysis of houshold spending gives a reasonable approximation of CO2e emissions by item expenditure.
 Analysis of income elasticity by item gives an expectation of the change in spending at a given rate of carbon tax.
 In order not to disavantage the lowest income households a universal household income is included so that there is no net change to the first decile.
 Increasing the carbon tax thus both reduces expenditure on high carbon items and so reduces emissions and also raises revenues which can be spent on carbon capture and storage and so achieve net carbon zero.
 Details of the expected changes are provided.

 This analysis is intentionally basic so as to to form a complete isolated work.
-The tax-and-sequester method is not proposed as the best route forward, it is proposed to provide one way forward and so bound the changes needed to achieve carbon neutrality.
+The tax-and-sequester method is not proposed as the best route forward, it is proposed to provide one way forward to bound the changes needed to achieve carbon neutrality.
 It is clearly better not to emit than to emit-tax-and-sequester but the taxation element will provide economic pressure to find better solutions.
 [Full source code](https://github.com/drtonyr/basicCarbonTaxUK) is [freely available](https://en.wikipedia.org/wiki/MIT_License).

 ## Methodolgy